 Summary

-Many people often encounter WordPress database connection failure issues.
-In most cases, it's due to insufficient server memory causing the database process to crash.
-However, this is less common with Shared Hosting; the problem mostly lies with the website itself, requiring judgment based on the actual situation.
+Many people often encounter the problem of database connection failure in WordPress.
+In most cases, it's because the server memory is insufficient and the database process has crashed.
+However, this situation is less common with Shared Hosting; the problem mostly lies with the website itself, and you need to judge based on the actual situation.

 Comments are closed